This document provides the answers to some frequently asked questions for optical timing.

 Q. What are some advantages of timing from an OC-N line?

 A. OC-N timing distribution has several potential advantages.
 It preserves transport bandwidth for customer services and guarantees a high-quality timing signal.
 Also, as the network architecture evolves to replace Digital Signal Cross Connect (DSX) interconnects with SONET interconnects and direct OC-N interfaces, OC-N distribution becomes more efficient than multiplexing DS1 references into an access facility.
 A previous drawback to using OC-N timing distribution was that network timing failures could not be communicated to downstream clocks via DS1 Alarm Indication Signal (AIS), since the DS1 signal does not pass over the OC-N interface.
 A standard SONET synchronization messaging scheme to convey synchronization failures is in place.
 With this option, clock stratum levels can be passed from NE to NE, allowing downstream clocks to switch timing references without creating timing loops, if a network synchronization failure occurs.
 If a quality timing reference is no longer available, the NE sends AIS over the DS1 interface.
 If the local OC-N lines fail, the NE outputs AIS on the DS1 output or an upstream NE enters holdover.
 Although an ideal source of timing, OC-N timing distribution, through a DS1 timing output, cannot be used to provide timing in all applications.
 In cases where the local equipment is not provided with an external timing reference input, or in some private networks where the timing is to be distributed from another private network location, timing may be distributed via traffic-carrying DS1s.
-In these applications, a stable DS1 timing source can be achieved by ensuring that all elements in the SONET network are directly traceable to a single master clock via line timing.
+In these applications, a stable DS1 timing source can be achieved by ensuring that all elements in the SONET network are directly traceable to a single primary clock via line timing.

 Note: Synchronous operation via line timing eliminates the generation of virtual terminal (VT) pointer adjustments, thus maintaining the phase stability needed for a high-quality DS1 timing reference.
 Cross-connecting at the STS-1 level also eliminates the VT pointer adjustments.
 It is recommended that, where possible, the DS1 sources (switch, private branch exchange [PBX], or other equipment) be traceable to the same timing source used to time the SONET NE.
 Multiplexed DS1 reference transport is also consistent with current planning and administration methods (but you better know exactly what is happening to that multiplexed DS1).